sergiocallegari/PyDSM/doc/source/linux-getting-started.rst

 What to do if your distribution does not provide all of the above .................................................................

-It may be the case, that your Linux distribution does not hold all the software above in a packaged version, or that it provides packages with not sufficiently up to date versions.
+It may be the case that your Linux distribution does not hold all the software above in a packaged version, or that it provides packages with not sufficiently up to date versions.
 In this situation, you may need to install some of the packages above in a less automated